pololu/high-power-stepper-driver-arduino/README.md

 # High-Power Stepper Motor Driver library for Arduino

-Version: 1.0.0<br/>
-Release date: 2019-06-04<br/>
 [www.pololu.com](https://www.pololu.com/)

 ## Summary

-This is a library for the Arduino IDE that helps interface with a [Pololu High-Power Stepper Motor Driver 36v4][hpsd-36v4].
+This is a library for the Arduino IDE that helps interface with a [Pololu High-Power Stepper Motor Driver 36v4][hpsd-36v4] or [Pololu High-Power Stepper Motor Driver 36v8][hpsd-36v8].
 It uses the [Arduino SPI][spi] library to communicate with the SPI interface (SCS, SCLK, SDATI, and SDATO) of the driver.

 ## Supported platforms